pdf-tools

 pdf-tools requires tablist package (>= version 0.70) to be installed, for it to work correctly.
 Please make sure that the latest version of tablist is installed.

-We have already run the steps necessary to install pdf-tools as part of !
+We have already run the steps necessary to install pdf-tools as part of the server installation!
 These are:

 If the make command produced the ELP file pdf-tools-${VERSION}.tar you are fine!
 This package contains all the necessary files for Emacs and may be installed by either using